City

 What is it like to work in Lexington, KY?

 Working in Lexington, KY, offers a mix of professional opportunities and a pleasant lifestyle.
 The city is home to major employers like the University of Kentucky and the Kentucky Horse Park.
-The area also has a growing tech scene with companies like Lexmark and companies in the aerospace sector.
+Lexington also has a strong tech sector with companies like Lexmark and companies in the aerospace industry.

 View jobs in Lexington, KY